frappe/drive/README.md

 ### Step 7: Create a new site

-Note: Sitename must end with .localhost for trying deployments locally.
+Note: `sitename` must end with` .localhost` for trying deployments locally.

 for example: